AIgen-Solutions-s-r-l/application-workflow-service/README.md

 # Application Manager Service

-The **Application Manager Service** is a Python-based backend service designed to manage application workflows and handle user resumes and job tracking.
-It integrates with RabbitMQ for asynchronous message processing and MongoDB/PostgreSQL for data storage.
+The **Application Manager Service** is a Python-based backend service designed to manage application workflows, handle user resumes, and track job applications.
+It interacts with MongoDB for data storage and uses FastAPI for API-based interactions.

 ## Table of Contents